Deliaz/myopenports.com/README.md

 [Local Storage Explorer](https://github.com/Deliaz/local-storage-explorer)
 Google Chrome extension which parses and pretty-prints JSON from `localStorage` and `sessionStorage`.
-Was useful before Chromium team has implemented same feature it in the Devtools.
+It was useful before Chromium team has implemented same feature it in the Devtools.

 Other small projects can be found on my page:
 [Deliaz@github](https://github.com/Deliaz)

 ## Contacts